Stop PA Anti-Immigrant Legislation (2017)

 Now is the time to tell our elected representatives to #StoptheHate!

 On February 7, 2017, the PA Senate passed SB10, a bill targeting the many counties and cities in Pennsylvania that have policies limiting local law enforcement collaboration with ICE.
-This bill will now be considered by the PA House.
-Legislators are back in their districts until March 13, 2017 so we have a couple weeks to let them know they should focus on issues that will help our communities – raising the minimum wage, funding for public schools, increasing access to healthcare – not passing punitive and discriminatory policies like SB10.
-Find information about your local legislators at: www.legis.state.pa.us.
+This bill must be considered and voted on by the PA House before the Governor can sign or veto.
+We believe that legislators should be focusing on issues that will help our communities – raising the minimum wage, funding for public schools, increasing access to healthcare – not passing punitive and discriminatory policies like SB10.
+You can find information about bills, committee meeting schedules, and your local legislators at: www.legis.state.pa.us.

 As of February 7, 2017, SB10 passed the Senate.
 None of the other bills have received a floor vote.